OatlandsA Distinctive Destination

-Established in the early 19th century by George Carter, Oatlands was a thriving wheat plantation and base for numerous business enterprises until the time of the Civil War.
+Established in the early 19th century by George Carter, Oatlands, on the basis of enslaved labor, was a thriving wheat plantation and base for numerous business enterprises until the time of the Civil War.

 During most of the 20th century, Oatlands served as the country estate of Mr. and Mrs. William Corcoran Eustis, affluent Washingtonians with strong ties to the American political arena.
 Elegant formal gardens were created by generations of the two families who lived here.